Our Therapeutic Approaches

-Psychodynamic therapy is another form of talk therapy, is a briefer adaptation of the more in-depth therapy called psychoanalysis, and works by looking back into a student’s past experiences, in order their present behaviours and moods can be better understood.
-By understanding more about the past, and therefore the unconscious influences that are in play, the student can be helped to cope more effectively with specific psychological states being experienced in the present.
+Psychodynamic therapy is another form of talk therapy, a briefer adaptation of the more in-depth therapy called psychoanalysis.
+This model helps by looking back into a clients past experiences, in order that their present behaviours and moods can be better understood.
+By understanding more about the past, and therefore the unconscious influences that are in play, clients can be helped to cope more effectively with projections they experience.

 How psychodynamic therapy works

-Also known as psychodynamic counselling and sometimes referred to as insight-oriented therapy, sessions involve the student and counsellor working through and examining unresolved conflicts from the student’s past.
-Clear links between these past conflicts and how they’re impacting the student’s unwanted thought patterns, habits and symptoms happening today, are then revealed.
+Also known as psychodynamic counselling and sometimes referred to as insight-oriented therapy, sessions involve the student and counsellor working through and examining unresolved conflicts and difficulties from the past.
+Helping create links between the past and unwanted thought patterns and habits.

 What is art therapy?

-Art therapy uses the medium of art as a means of expression to help with the physical, emotional, and mental wellbeing of students.
+The medium of art as a means of expression supports the physical, emotional, and mental wellbeing of students.

 How art therapy works

 There are 3 components of art therapy – the artist (the student), the artwork, and the therapist.
-The art therapist will choose to use specific materials proven to deliver therapeutic effects to the student.
-The materials stimulate a range of different sensory responses and generate imagery that directly connects to the student’s emotions.
+The art therapist will choose specific materials designed to stimulate a range of sensory responses.
+Generating spontaneous imagery can help clients to freely connect with emotions and express feelings.

 What is play therapy?

-Play therapy counselling use a child’s natural form of creative expression - play, to act as a communication mechanism.
-Through playing, children are able to make more sense of and help process the way they feel, as well as interpret the world around them.
+Play therapy enables a child’s natural form of creative expression and acts as a communication mechanism.
+Through play children are able to make more sense of, and help process the way they feel, as well as interpret the world around them.

 How play therapy works

-The counsellor will often allow the child free reign in terms of what they wish to play with, and then take note of what gets chosen and in what manner they’re playing.
-At other times, the counsellor will be more directive with the child and look to explore certain themes, or work with particular contents of the toolkit in a more specific way.
+The client is free in terms of how they wish to play and might explore certain themes, or work with particular contents of the toolkit in a specific way.
+They can also experience lots of fun!

 What is mindfulness?

-Mindfulness is simply having a clear awareness of the present moment you’re experiencing.
-Being in a mindful state allows your students to be fully here, right now.
-The opposite of mindfulness is mindlessness – a state where we are either mentally projected into the past or future, meaning the rest of us that’s left here in the present is running on auto-pilot mode.
+Mindfulness is simply having a clear awareness of the present moment we are experiencing.
+Being in a mindful state allows clients to be fully here, right now.
+The opposite of mindfulness is where we are either mentally projected into the past or future.

 How mindfulness works

-When your students practice mindfulness, they enter a light meditative state that allows them to become tuned into the present moment.
-By simply becoming aware of the sensations present in their bodies, and then shifting their attention to their breathing, they begin being mindful.
-If they notice their mind has wandered off, as it often tends to do, they just effortlessly bring it back so it’s once again focused on the breath.
+When we practice mindfulness we enter a light meditative state that allows us to become tuned to the present moment.
+By simply becoming aware of the sensations present in our bodies, and shifting attention to breathing we become mindful.
+When thoughts wander off, just effortlessly bring the back focused back to the breath.

-In only a few minutes of mindfulness practice, students become much calmer, focused and centred.
+With regular mindfulness practice, students and staff report becoming much calmer, focused and centred.

 How the Counselling Service Operates as an In-School Service